What You Should Know

 - Should you return them to your doctor?
 No, however the pharmacy located near your doctor’s office will probably take medications.
 Call ahead to see if your pharmacy offers safe medications disposal methods.

 - How do I dispose of medicines?
-Just take the medications in their original containers, remove all personal identification and stop by one of our participating pharmacies in your region.
+Empty all pills into a bag or container, but keep liguids, creams and inhalers in their original packaging, remove all personal identification and stop by one of our participating pharmacies in your region.

 - Why the Sharps Collection Program?
 To ensure their safe disposal, improper disposal puts trash and municipal workers, janitors, housekeepers, household members, children and pets at risk of being harmed.